reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

     *Report users demand fast responses.
 Usually, they’re very happy when visuals refresh in less than one second, but are still happy when it takes no more than about five seconds.*

-7. To copy the SQL query to the clipboard, click the **Copy Query.
+7. To copy the SQL query to the clipboard, click the **Copy Query**.

    ![ws name.](media/6.83.png)